 Since most of these diamonds were cut in the 1800s, they were meant to be viewed in candlelight.
 Offering its owners a soft glow and romantic appeal.
 Whether you are a first-time diamond buyer or an antique collector, you will quickly develop a taste for these charming diamonds full of rich history!

 It is very common and is absolutely alright for antique diamonds to range in color from J through O, or even lower.
 The beautiful thing is that antique diamonds tend to face up much whiter than their color grade.
 For this reason, it’s important to look beyond the paperwork when choosing an antique diamond.
-It's possible to find antique diamonds with higher color grade, consequently, their value will be hire.
+It's possible to find antique diamonds with higher color grade, consequently, their value will be higher.

 Similar to modern diamonds, antique cuts are priced based on their carat weight, color, clarity, and overall beauty.
 Diamond’s age and cultural significance also add historical value to the diamond.Old Mine Cut